2024–2025 Florida Citrus Production Guide: Citrus Root Weevils

 The use of individual protective tree covers (IPC) for psyllid management will also prevent adult Diaprepes from laying eggs on young trees.
 Protecting trees from both huanglongbing and Diaprepes root feeding during the first several years, when trees are most susceptible to damage, makes the use of these devices an especially promising IPM tactic.

 Parasitic nematodes that specifically attack insects are infectious to all larval stages of citrus root weevils.
 They are naturally found in citrus soils, where they inflict mortality to all weevil life stages they contact.
 Depending on availability, nematodes are also sold as biopesticides to control citrus root weevil larvae.
 They should be applied during months when soil surface temperatures are expected to exceed 70°F. Weevil larvae are generally most abundant in the soil during the summer (mid-July through September); therefore, one or more nematode applications are recommended at this time of year if soil moisture via natural causes and/or irrigation is adequate.
-Nematodes should not be applied within 4 weeks of nematicide use.
+Nematodes should not be applied within four weeks of nematicide use.
 Properly modified herbicide applicators or microsprinkler irrigation systems are used to deliver nematodes into premoistened soil.
 Application of approximately one acre-inch of water should also be applied to the irrigated acre immediately following application.
 Application late in the day or on cloudy days is encouraged to reduce nematode desiccation and exposure to lethal UV radiation.

 Nematode products are most effective when applied in sandy soils with coarser soil texture and are less effective in very fine-textured soils at recommended rates.
 Higher rates can be applied to very fine-textured soils.